gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-supported protection solutions as an active attacker can trick the endpoints to negotiate the weakest protection solution and then modify the weakly protected pvalid chunks to deceive the endpoints that the negotiation of the protection engines is validated.
+supported protection solutions as an active attacker can trick the endpoints to negotiate the weakest protection solution and then modify the weakly protected pvalid chunks to deceive the endpoints that the negotiation of the Protection Operators is validated.
 This is similar to the downgrade protection in TLS 1.3 specified in Section 4.1.3. of {{RFC8446}} where downgrade protection is not provided when TLS 1.2 with static RSA is used.
 It is RECOMMENDED